coreDaemon/mrs/README.md

 When you launch the app:

 1. Select or search for a movie (e.g., *Inception*).
-2. The app displays the top 5 or 10 most similar movies.
+2. The app displays the top 5 most similar movies.
-3. Optionally, it can show posters, ratings, and links (if TMDB API integration is added).
+3. Optionally, it also shows posters of the movies.

 ---